nathanl/searchlight/README.md

 ## Shout Outs

-- The excellent [Mr. Adam Hunter](https://github.com/adamhunter), co-creator of Searchlight
+- The excellent [Mr. Adam Hunter](https://github.com/adamhunter), co-creator of Searchlight.
 - [TMA](http://tma1.com) for supporting the development of Searchlight.